Curated Connoisseurship

 Evaluating Constantly

-Each year we view tens of thousands of works in person around the world- across galleries, art fairs, and auction houses- to uncover works that meet our standards.
+Each year, we view tens of thousands of works in person across galleries, art fairs, and auction houses worldwide to identify works that meet our standards.

 Three men are crouched on a concrete floor, intently examining a painting.
 Various large, colorful abstract artworks lean against the wall around them.